TanishGupta15/COL216/README.md

 ## Copyright

 This repository was made for Assignment-2 of course COL216, II Semester, 2020-21 at IIT Delhi under Prof Anshul Kumar.
-Copy at your own risk :) (As I always say, changing variable names won't help you escape plagiarism).
+Copy at your own risk :) (Changing variable names won't help you escape plagiarism).

 ## Author